Found a Kitten

 3. If the Mother Doesn’t Return…

 If you have waited and the mother has not come back for the kittens, then it is okay to remove the kittens and bring them to the shelter.
-Things to remember when handling neonate kittens is that neonate kittens are unable to regulate their body temperature, so it is important to keep them warm, and neonate kittens need to eat every couple hours.
+Things to remember when handling very young kittens is that very young kittens are unable to regulate their body temperature, so it is important to keep them warm, and very young kittens need to eat every couple hours.
 You can use KMR, or kitten replacement milk, to feed the kittens.
 Make sure to never feed a kitten cow’s milk or feed a kitten that has a cold body temperature.
 A cold kitten needs to be warmed up before it is fed.
 Any sick or injured kittens should be brought into the shelter as soon as possible, and it is good to call the shelter beforehand to let them know.

 The shelter can get in a lot of kittens, especially during the summer months, and the foster homes can fill up quickly.
 Foster homes are important because it is better for kittens to grow up in a home environment rather than a shelter environment.
 They will be exposed to less illnesses and get more socialization.
 A great way to help out the shelter as well as the kittens is to foster the kittens yourself.
 Fostering kittens can sometimes be a lot of work but is often very rewarding!
 Plus the shelter will provide all of the needed supplies and medical attention throughout the fostering period.
 There is no fee associated with fostering through us, and if you are not sure how to foster, we will be glad to teach you!